lschoe/mpyc/docs/demos.rst

 The command line switch ``--no-public-output`` lets the demo run a scenario in which a given ElGamal ciphertext :math:`(g^u, h^u M)` is decrypted (and decoded) securely, such that message :math:`M` will only ever exist as a secret-shared value.
-This takes threshold decryption to the next level: apart from using the private key :math:`x=\log_g h` in secret-shared form only between the parties performing the joint decryption, also the resulting message :math:`M` will *not ever* be exposed in the clear!
+This takes threshold decryption to the next level: apart from using the private key :math:`x=\log_g h` in secret-shared form between the parties performing the joint decryption, also the resulting message :math:`M` will *not ever* be exposed in the clear!

 To support the ``--no-public-output`` switch, secure versions of the group operations are implemented in the